tzhang995/GRAPHS/README.md

 # GRAPHS
-This will be me learning about Graphs and Graph Theory while providing code for Graph Algorithms Taught by MIT open courseware - MIT 6.006 Introduction to Algorithms, Fall 2011 Programmed in C++
+This will be me learning about Graphs and Graph Theory while providing code for Graph Algorithms Also helped me prepare and practice for ACM Waterloo Taught by MIT open courseware - MIT 6.006 Introduction to Algorithms, Fall 2011 Programmed in C++

 --Documentation--